5 Most Notable Giuseppe Arcimboldo Paintings

 The Librarian, 1566

-An oil canvas created in 1956, The Librarian is thought to be a portrait of Wolfgang Lazius, a humanist and historian who served Holy Roman Emperors of the House of Habsburg.
+An oil painting created in 1956, The Librarian is thought to be a portrait of Wolfgang Lazius, a humanist and historian who served Holy Roman Emperors of the House of Habsburg.
 This was first suggested in 1957 by the art historian Sven Alfons.
 One of a series of paintings by Arcimboldo of members of Maximilian II’s entourage, it has been described by the Austrian art historian Benno Geiger as a “triumph of abstract art in the 16th century.”

 In this Surrealist portrait, Arcimboldo used objects that signified the book culture at that time.
 Animal tails, which became the beard of the portrait, were used as dusters.
 While some interpreted the work as a celebration of librarians and scholarship, others saw it as a satirical mocking, including K. C. Elhard who described it as a parody of “materialistic book collectors more interested in acquiring books than in reading them.”
 He also stated that the artwork has become “a fixture in the visual history of the library profession.”